Engee documentation

 end

-• At the beginning of the template, the model header file is connected via #include "$model_name.h" to access the model functions.
+• At the beginning of the template, the model header file is connected via #include "$model_name.h" to access the model’s functions.

-• The main modelling step is executed by calling $(model_substep(0)) and resetting the status flags.
-For sub-frequency tasks, execution is monitored, steps are processed with $(model_substep(i)) and completion flags are updated.
+• The basic modeling step is performed by calling $(model_substep(0)) and reset status flags.
+For sub-frequency tasks, execution is monitored, and steps are processed using $(model_substep(i)) and the completion flags are updated.

-• For single-task models, overload control is implemented via the OverrunFlag and model execution is invoked via $model_step.
+• For single-task models, overload control is implemented via the OverrunFlag flag, and model execution is called via $model_step.

-• In the main function, $model_init is called to prepare the model for execution.
+• In the function main called $model_init to prepare the model for execution.

-• In an infinite loop, model tasks and signals available for interaction are processed.
+• The tasks of the model and the signals available for interaction are processed inside the infinite loop.

-• Before termination, $model_term is called to correctly terminate the model and release resources.
+• Before work is completed, it is called $model_term for the correct completion of the model and the release of resources.